Career Timeline of Hunter Biden: Major Achievements and Milestones

 In 2013, Hunter Biden became a founding board member of BHR Partners, a Chinese investment company.

-February 2014: Biden Discharged from Navy Reserve After Positive Cocaine Test
+February 2014: Administrative Discharge from Navy Reserve

-April 2014: Joined Burisma Holdings Board
+April 2014: Joins Board of Burisma Holdings

-2014: Counsel at Boies Schiller Flexner LLP
+2014: Joins Boies Schiller Flexner LLP

 In 2014, Hunter Biden held the position of counsel in the law firm Boies Schiller Flexner LLP.

-2014: Board Member of Burisma Holdings
+2014: Joins Burisma Holdings Board

-2015: End of Term as Board Chairman of World Food Program USA
+2015: Chairman of World Food Program USA

-Hunter Biden served as board chairman for World Food Program USA from 2011 to 2015.
+From 2011, Hunter Biden was on the board of directors of World Food Program USA, and he served as board chairman from 2011 to 2015.

 2016: Lobbying on Behalf of Burisma

-2017: Acquisition of Stake in BHR Partners
+2017: Acquires Stake in BHR Partners

 In 2017, Hunter Biden acquired a 10% stake in BHR Partners at a discount to actual value and with borrowed money.

-April 2019: Term Expired on Burisma Board
+April 2019: Term on Burisma Board Expires

 In April 2019, Hunter Biden's term on the board of Burisma Holdings expired.

-October 2019: Resignation from the Board of Directors of BHR Partners
+October 2019: Resignation from BHR Partners

 In February 2020, The New York Times reported that Hunter Biden had been painting as an "undiscovered artist" in his Hollywood Hills home.
-The report also displayed some of his paintings, including 'Untitled #4 (a study in ink)' and 'Untitled #3 (a signed work)'.
+The report also displayed some of his paintings, including "Untitled #4 (a study in ink)" and "Untitled #3 (a signed work)".

-April 2020: Still Listed as Board Member
+April 2020: Still a Board Member of BHR

-December 2020: Skaneateles LLC Stake in BHR
+December 2020: Skaneateles LLC Ownership in BHR

 As of December 2020, Hunter Biden's solely-owned company Skaneateles LLC owned a 10% equity stake in BHR.